 A. Excess Reduction coverage and rates will vary depending on the type of vehicle rented and the age of the driver renting the vehicle.

-A. From the time you (or your nominated driver in the rental agreement) take charge of a rental vehicle, you are financially responsible for any loss or damage to the vehicle or any loss or damage to third party property as a result of using the vehicle.
+A. From the time your rental starts (, you are generally financially responsible for any loss or damage to the vehicle or any loss or damage to third party property as a result of using the vehicle, subject to the comments below.

 The renter's responsibility also includes damage caused by acts of nature such as hailstorms or falling trees.